 A cluster can only be deployed on a single connected cloud, and cannot be deployed across multiple connected clouds.

-Couchbase Cloud automatically deploys clusters across availability zones, providing fault tolerance against zonal outages that occur within the region of the connected cloud.
+Capella automatically deploys clusters across availability zones, providing fault tolerance against zonal outages that occur within the region of the connected cloud.
 For protection against whole-region or even whole-provider outages, you can connect clouds in different regions and different providers, and then replicate data between clusters in those connected clouds in order to achieve your availability strategy.

 For information on how to create, manage, and delete cloud connections, refer to Manage Clouds.